 Why You’ll Love This Recipe

-➲ Customizable with sprinkles, drizzle, or crushed candy
+➲ Customizable: Add sprinkles, drizzle, or crushed candy to make each pretzel unique and festive.

-➲ Great for gifts or parties — chocolate covered pretzels look impressive without the effort
+➲ Great for gifts or parties: Chocolate-covered pretzels look impressive without requiring hours in the kitchen, making them perfect for sharing.

-➲ Zero baking required — just melt, dip, and cool
+➲ Zero baking required: Simply melt, dip, and let them cool—no oven needed.

 Ingredients